 Goodwill represents the excess of the purchase price over the fair value of the identifiable assets and liabilities acquired as a result of the Group's acquisitions of interests in its subsidiaries and consolidated VIE.
 The Group assesses goodwill for impairment in accordance with ASC Subtopic 350-20 ("ASC 350-20"), Intangibles - Goodwill and Other: Goodwill, which requires that goodwill be tested for impairment at the reporting unit level at least annually and more frequently upon the occurrence of certain events, as defined by ASC 350-20.
 US GAAP provides the option to apply the qualitative assessment first and then the quantitative assessment, if necessary, or to apply the quantitative assessment directly.
 The qualitative approach starts the goodwill impairment test by assessing qualitative factors, which by taking into consideration of macroeconomics, overall financial performance, industry and market conditions and the share price of the Group, to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If so, the quantitative impairment test is performed; otherwise, no further testing is required.
 The quantitative impairment test consists of a comparison of the fair value of goodwill with its carrying value.
-For reporting units directly applying a quantitative assessment, the goodwill impairment test requires significant management judgment, including the identification of reporting units, assigning assets and liabilities to reporting units, assigning goodwill to reporting units, and determining the fair value of each reporting unit, assigning assets and liabilities to reporting units includes estimating future cash flows, determining appropriate discount rates and making other assumptions.
-Changes in these estimates and assumptions could materially affect the determination of fair value for each reporting unit.
+For reporting units directly applying a quantitative assessment, the goodwill impairment test is quantitative approach to assess its goodwill on the relevant reporting units to their carrying amounts.
+The Group adopted the option to apply the qualitative approach to assess its goodwill on the relevant reporting units.
+Application of a goodwill impairment test requires significant management judgment, including the identification of reporting units, assigning assets and liabilities to reporting units, assigning goodwill to reporting units, and determining the fair value of each reporting unit.
+Judgment in estimating the fair value of reporting units includes estimating future cash flows, determining appropriate discount rates and making othe